jssql1234/docs-sqlacc/docs/miscellaneous/business-nature-industries/RecurringGuide.md

 * For Meter Reading (eg Water, Electric & etc), Detail can be empty cause system will auto APPEND the itemcode

 :::note

-- Master Description if using
+* Master Description if using

-- 1.Generate Maintenance it will use the Quotation Master Description.
+* 1.Generate Maintenance it will use the Quotation Master Description.
-- 2.Generate Meter Reading (eg Water, Electric & etc), it will shown how much the meter usage [Master Description (MMM YYYY) - CurrentReading -PreviousReading=Usage@UnitPrice].
+* 2.Generate Meter Reading (eg Water, Electric & etc), it will shown how much the meter usage [Master Description (MMM YYYY) - CurrentReading - PreviousReading=Usage@UnitPrice].
-- 2.Generate Meter Reading with "Include Grid Detail Info."
+* 2.Generate Meter Reading with "Include Grid Detail Info."
 Option tick it will use the Quotation Master Description.
-- UDF_UseSQFT
+* UDF_UseSQFT

-- True := Qty = UDF_BuildUp from Maintain Customer
+* True := Qty = UDF_BuildUp from Maintain Customer
-- False := Qty = Quotation Qty
+* False := Qty = Quotation Qty
-- UDF_UseARPrice
+* UDF_UseARPrice

-- True := UnitPrice = UDF_UPSQFT from Maintain Customer
+* True := UnitPrice = UDF_UPSQFT from Maintain Customer
-- False := UnitPrice = Quotation UnitPrice
+* False := UnitPrice = Quotation UnitPrice

 :::

 Quotation - SQFT